elestel-rpg/elestel-wiki/public/logs/2019-05-18/fenius.md

 In short order we learned her name was "The Mother."
 Yes, a name even more pretentious than the standard of her kind, which unsurprisingly was elf.
 I considered her advanced age and wondered how many innocents had been sacrificed to her centuries.
 One day I would crack that mystery.

 She welcomed us into her tree house.
 Within we found Casira's family awaited, and there was much rejoicing among them.
 I would have joined in under the hope of eventual inebriation, but something I saw gave me a bit more than pause.
 The place was overrun with a swarm of unnaturally tame tree rats, so-called "squirrels."
 And they were *playing* with Casira's niece!
 Dear reader, you know I am a master of the ways of the fiend.
-However, I tell you this: little is as disturbing as seeing a lower creature whose natural inclination should be to fear and run from superior being so warped that instead of run it enjoys playtime.
+However, I tell you this: little is as disturbing as seeing a lower creature whose natural inclination should be to run in fear from a superior being so warped that instead of fleeing it enjoys playtime.
 Appalling doesn't cover it.
-And then, to my distress, Jubjub, the Captains familiar being, *joined in!*
+And then, to my distress, Jubjub  *joined in!*

 My skin crawled.
 The desire to burn the entire tree down roiled up in me, but there is a difference between power and madness, and I dared not invoke the ire of an arch druid.

 Casira related our story and present struggles to The Mother, and she seemed moved.
 She said she could offer little in the way of aide, but she conferred upon Trixie her late sister's monk wraps, the surface of the white cloth splotched with ancient blood stains.

-The Mother even offered to save Casira the trouble of looking after her own family, as she offered to train Lilandra and protect her niece.
+The Mother even saved Casira the trouble of looking after her own family, as she offered to train Lilandra and protect her niece.

 In an admittedly unnatural moment I spoke up, "Yes, this is all *very* nice.
 But we really must be going.
 Dragons to find, peasant-riddled world to save, yes?"
 I eyed a tree rat trying to cozy up to my feet, and I nearly kicked it before remembering how vicious its mother might become should I mist one of her furry slaves.

 Finally, we managed to flee, and in short order we made it beyond the borders of The Mother's more obvious power.
 I was finally able to sleep, safe in the knowledge that I wouldn't be forced to share my bedroll with a mesmerized rodent or two.

-### notes

-`Jubjub's attempts to steal from Corril.
-Trixie's wraps`

-`3 types of devil/demon, 8 in total
-a dozen fiend corpses encompassing 4 or so types`